Djalma Santos: International career

 Santos made 98 official appearances for Brazil between 1952 and 1968, and was in the squad for four consecutive World Cups between 1954 and 1966.
 He made his first appearance against Peru in the Panamerican Championship.
 The match was drawn 0–0.
 He also made two unofficial appearances for Brazil.

+Along with Argentina's Néstor Rossi, he was the only player to be unanimously voted into the 1957 South American Championship squad.

 1954 World Cup

 Santos made his World Cup debut in a 5–0 win against Mexico, and played in all of Brazil's matches during the tournament.
 He scored his first goal for Brazil from the penalty spot in a 4–2 defeat against Hungary (also known as the "Battle of Berne").

 1958 World Cup

 Santos had lost his place in the side after being dropped in favour of De Sordi, and did not play until the final against Sweden.
 Brazil won the match 5–2, with Santos being one of the outstanding performers.
 As a result, despite only playing one match in the tournament, he was included in the tournament's All-Star Team.